Buyer's Choice Award Winner

 Rates

-Most VA loans are backed by the U.S. Department of Veterans Affairs, which allows lenders to offer lower rates than they otherwise would.
-Since 2019, Veterans United’s average home purchase interest rates have been consistently lower than the national average (0.15% lower in 2021).
-Just remember that rates vary, and your financial situation will affect what rates you qualify for.
+VA loans are backed by the U.S. Department of Veterans Affairs, which typically allows lenders to offer lower annual percentage rates (APRs) than they otherwise would.

 Application process

-Multiple reviews on our site say the process is extremely easy and the team is very helpful.
-David, a ConsumerAffairs reviewer from Ozark, Alabama, had this to say about their experience:
+Multiple reviews on our site say the application process is extremely easy and the team is very helpful.
+David, a reviewer from Alabama, had this to say about their experience:

 Loan types

-Veterans United provides VA purchase loans, VA streamline refinancing (interest rate reduction refinance loans or “IRRRLs”) and VA cash-out refinancing.
+Veterans United provides VA purchase loans, VA cash-out refinancing and VA streamline refinancing, also known as interest rate reduction refinance loans (IRRRLs).

-The Veterans United website also says it offers other financing options for homebuyers, like USDA loans, FHA loans and traditional mortgages.
-However, it’s not transparent about the details of these loans — they might be handled by the lender’s partners rather than Veterans United itself.
+Veterans United also says it offers other financing options for homebuyers, such as conventional loans, U.S. Department of Agriculture (USDA) loans and Federal Housing Administration (FHA) loans.
+However, it’s not transparent about the details of these loans.
+They might be handled by the lender’s partners rather than Veterans United itself.

 Requirements